Online vs In-Person California Guard Card Training: Which Is Best?

 Best for Working adults, busy schedules Learners who prefer live instruction

-Is Online Guard Card Training Just as Valid as In-Person?
+Is Online Guard Card Continued Training Just as Valid as In-Person?

 Yes, absolutely.
 This is one of the most common questions from first-time applicants, and the answer is straightforward: a completion certificate from a BSIS-approved online course carries the exact same legal weight as one from a BSIS-approved in-person course.

-BSIS does not distinguish between online and in-person training when reviewing your guard card application.
+BSIS does not distinguish between online and in-person training when reviewing your guard card applications.
 What they verify is that your training provider is state-approved and that you completed all required hours and subject matter.
-As long as those conditions are met, your guard card will be issued the same way regardless of how you trained.
+As long as those conditions are met, your guard card training will still be compliant regardless of how you trained.

 National IPS is a fully BSIS-approved training provider.
 Our online course meets every state requirement, the same curriculum, the same assessments, the same certificate that BSIS accepts.

-The required training for a California guard card is a minimum of 8 hours of Powers to Arrest coursework before you can be employed, with an additional 32 hours required within the first 6 months on the job (totaling 40 hours for a full guard card).
+The required training for a California guard card is a minimum of 8 hours of Powers to Arrest coursework offered in a half online and half in-person format before you can be employed, with an additional 32 hours required within the first 6 months on the job that can be completed 100% Online (totaling 40 hours for a full guard card).

-In-person courses are usually scheduled across multiple days on a fixed calendar.
-You must attend on the days the course runs, which may be spread over a week or more.
-If the next available session is a week away, that delay is built in before you even start.
-For first-time applicants who want to start working quickly, this added wait can be frustrating.
+In-person 32-hour BSIS continuing education courses are typically scheduled across multiple days on a fixed calendar, meaning you must attend on the specific days the course is offered.
+These sessions are often spread out over a week, two weeks, or even longer.
+If the next available class does not start for another week, that delay is built in before you can even begin.
+For new guard card holders who want to complete their required training quickly and start working, this added wait can be frustrating and slow down the overall process.

 Cost Comparison: Online vs. In-Person

-Tuition for guard card training is broadly similar across both formats.
+Tuition for guard card continued education training is broadly similar across both formats.
 The real cost difference comes from indirect expenses:

 • Travel costs to reach an in-person location (gas, public transit, parking)